 What is executive function coaching?

 Executive function (EF) is considered the “CEO of the brain.”
 These skills are critical to an individual’s capacity to organize, prioritize, plan, and follow through on tasks.
-EF skills are just as important — if not more — than pure ability for success in school.
+EF skills are just as important — if not more — than pure ability in order to succeed in school.

 During EF coaching, the coach teaches strategies to develop executive function skills and practices these skills with the student so that they become routine.
 The strategies are relatively easy to teach, but forming new habits is really difficult.
 Coaching that takes place on a consistent basis is key to internalizing these essential habits that will serve students for life.